 The Given Name Laughlin

-Until the 15th century it was celebrated at Asti on March 30, but it is now celebrated there on the first Tuesday in May.
-He was a historical figure who was beheaded at Asti under Hadrian.
+Until the 15th century, his feast was celebrated at Asti on March 30, but it is now observed there on the first Tuesday in May.
+Secundus was a historical figure who was beheaded at Asti under Emperor Hadrian.
 He is said to have been a patrician of Asti and a subaltern officer in the imperial army.
-It is known that a church was dedicated to him in the area as early as the 9th century.
+Notably, a church was dedicated to him in the area as early as the 9th century.

-Later legends made Secundus a member of the Theban Legion.
-A more elaborate legend states that he was a young man of noble lineage who visited the jails of Asti.
-Secundus was a friend of Sapricius (Saprizio), prefect of the city.
-They traveled together to the city of Tortona, where Secundus met the city's first bishop, Marcian, who was later martyred under Hadrian.
+Later legends depict Secundus as a member of the Theban Legion.
+A more elaborate legend suggests that he was a noble youth who visited the jails of Asti.
+Secundus was a friend of Sapricius (Saprizio), the prefect of the city, and they traveled together to Tortona, where Secundus met the first bishop of the city, Marcian, who was later martyred under Hadrian.

-Secundus' meeting with Marcian influenced his decision to become a Christian; his meeting with Faustinus and Jovita further influenced his conversion.
-His friend Sapricius attempted to make him abjure or renounce his newfound faith.
-Secundus refused, and was tortured and decapitated for not choosing Rome's view.
+Secundus' encounter with Marcian influenced his decision to convert to Christianity; his subsequent meetings with Faustinus and Jovita further solidified his faith.
+Despite his friend Sapricius' attempts to persuade him to renounce his newfound beliefs, Secundus steadfastly refused and was tortured and decapitated for not conforming to Rome's views.

 The content of this website, including genealogical research, images, transcriptions, and narratives, is the intellectual property of T. Allen Quinn.
 No part may be reproduced, distributed, or transmitted in any form or by any means without the prior written permission of the author, except for brief quotations for scholarly or non-commercial use with proper citation.